aaron-salisbury/ProjectTemplates/README.md

 The templates help me when I want to get a utility made quickly, by starting with a well architected solution that is familiar.

-For targeting Windows 10 I recommend [Windows Template Studio](https://marketplace.visualstudio.com/items?itemName=WASTeamAccount.WindowsTemplateStudio).
+For targeting Windows 10, or newer, I recommend [Windows Template Studio](https://marketplace.visualstudio.com/items?itemName=WASTeamAccount.WindowsTemplateStudio).

 Info
 ----